smjgordon/bindings/cairo/README.rst

 If you want to build import libraries, then you can use the ``cairooo-build.d`` script, which will build them to the ``lib`` directory.
 Usage is mostly the same as using ``cairo-build.d`` (see above).

+Note that cairooo currently does not support cairo 1.2 or 1.4.

 cairo snippets
 --------------